SeanShubin/todo-specification/prerequisites.md

     cd todo-specification
     mvn install

-### Set up your environment
+### If you are using an Integrated Development Environment
-- Make sure you can quickly tell if the following tests are green
+- Make sure it is set up so you can quickly tell if tests are green
-    - todo-persistence/core/src/test/scala/com/seanshubin/todo/persistence/core/JettyRunnerTest.scala
+    - In your todo-persistence project, run core/src/test/scala/com/seanshubin/todo/persistence/core/JettyRunnerTest
-    - todo-application/core/src/test/scala/com/seanshubin/todo/application/core/JettyRunnerTest.scala
+    - In your todo-application project, run core/src/test/scala/com/seanshubin/todo/application/core/JettyRunnerTest

 ## Run the sample projects